Gashi1234/Calendar-Task-AI-Premium-Design/README.md

 # Calendar Task – Premium Design

 Project built with **Expo (React Native)** and **Firebase**.
-This version uses a **premium UI design** with the same core functionality as the Simple version, plus enhanced styling:
+This version uses a **premium UI design** with the same core functionality as the Simple version, plus enhanced styling.
-- Email/password authentication
-- Biometric re-login
-- Custom calendar (no third-party library)
-- Create and edit events
-- Safe layout for devices with notches
-- Header + navbar
-- Screen transition animations
-- Modern premium UI with gradients, shadows, and refined spacing

----

 ## Software Versions (tested)